Editorial Note (Updated May 2026):

 World Rugby Responds: The Defence vs. The Data

 World Rugby (WR) has responded to our formal demand for data, confirming that the expanded trial was based on “technical quantitate performance and player survey data from over 150 players”.
-WR also defended its welfare funding strategy, citing its “golden rule” requiring a minimum 50% female cohort in funded studies.
+WR also defended its welfare funding strategy, citing its “golden rule” requiring a minimum 50% women cohort in funded studies.

 The community is wary of WR hiding behind subjective player sentiment.
 This non-transparent methodology was also used to justify the controversial 2020 transgender ban, which the governing body defended by claiming “comprehensive consultation and engagement”.